The American School of Classical Studies at Athens

 A. Saul Weinberg (1911-1992)

 Born in Chicago, Saul began his studies in architecture at the Armour Institute of Technology, transferred to the University of Illinois for the B.S. in architecture and M.S. in architectural history in 1933.
-He earned a Ph.D. from John Hopkins in 1935.
-Form 1937-39, and again in 1946-48, 1950 and 1959, he was a member of the staff at Corinth.
+He earned a Ph.D. from Johns Hopkins in 1935.
+In 1937-39, and again in 1946-48, 1950 and 1959, he was a member of the staff at Corinth.
 He also excavated in Crete, in Cyprus, at Elateia in Greece, and in Israel at Jalama and Tel Anafa.
 Made a Fellow of the American Academy of Arts and Sciences in 1975, ten year later, with his wife Gladys, he received the Gold Medal of the American Institute of Archaeology and in 1986, the Percie Schimmel Award of the Israel Museum, Jerusalem, for archaeological exploration in Bible Lands.

 His teaching career began at the Oriental Institute of the University of Chicago where he was a lecturer in Aegean prehistory from 1939 to 1941.
 After the war he held the position of Lecturer on Greek Archaeology at the American School of Classical Studies at Athens.
 From there he moved to the University of Missouri at Columbia in 1948 where he progressed from Assistant to Full Professor of Classical Languages and Archaeology from 1955 to 1960, together with his good friend Homer Thomas, he reestablished Missouri’s Department of Art History, which he chaired until 1976.

 Weinberg was the author of several books and numerous articles which discussed the connections between the Aegean and the Near East during the Neolithic and Early Bronze Ages.
 In 1943, Saul Weinberg published the Geometric and Orientalizing pottery of Corinth in Corinth VII, 1.
 In 1960, he published the Southeast Building, the Twin Basilicas, and the Mosaic House as Corinth I, 5.
-His 1970 chapter in the Cambridge Ancient History on the Stone Age in the Aegean remains today the most useful review of the problems in this rapidly changing field of scholarship.
+His1970 chapter in the Cambridge Ancient History on the Stone Age in the Aegean remains today the most useful review of the problems in this rapidly changing field of scholarship.

 [this biographical essay has been adapted from the following two articles: K. Warner Slane, “Saul Weinberg 1911-1992,” American School of Classical Studies Newsletter, Spring 1992, p.
 15; and S. C. Herbert, “Saul S. Weinberg, 1911-1992,” American Journal of Archaeology 97 (1993), p.
 567-569.]

-B. Gladys Weinberg (born Davidson)
+B. Gladys Davidson Weinberg (1909-2002)

 Education and Employment